 New Delhi 110001

 Ph: +91 11 6615 0000

 Your airport transfer pickup will await you holding a sign with your name when you exit the baggage claim area of the arrivals hall.
 There may be large crowds here so please look carefully for your transfer.

 Our hotel in Delhi is located in the main business/shopping district of Delhi, the Connaught Place market area and is surrounded by a mix of local and western shops and restaurants, The hotel has a restaurant and a cafe, and all rooms have in-room safes, minibar, coffee & tea making facilities, air conditioning, 24 hour room service, wifi connectivity and cable TV.

 If you are arriving earlier than day 1, extra accommodation in Delhi is available from USD140 Single/Double (or equivalent) per night per room.
 Please notify us as early as possible if you require extra accommodation as hotels in Delhi tend to be heavily booked up well in advance.
 Flights from Mumbai or other cities can be arranged conveniently and inexpensively over the internet using one of India's regular or budget airlines:

 26 Gunbow Street & D.N.
 Road

 Ph: +91 22 2262 5525-9

-If you are staying on in Mumbai after the tour, extra accommodation is available at US90/100 Single/Double (or equivalent) per night per room.
+If you are staying on in Mumbai after the tour, extra accommodation is available from USD115 Single/Double (or equivalent) per night per room.
 Again, if you will require extra accommodation in Mumbai, please advise us as early as possible as rooms tend to get booked out quickly at peak season times.